charlesx163/DockerAPI/README.md

 # after all the above, you can build you docker image

-# Then you can run your imgae
+# Then you can run your imgae(use the bellow commmand)

 docker run
 -p 8080:80 -p 8081:443